Dodgers vs. Marlins Probable Starting Pitching - August 19

 Watch live MLB games on all your devices!
 Sign up now for a free trial to Fubo!

-- The Dodgers will hand the ball to Miller (7-2) for his 15th start of the season.
+- Urias (10-6) will take the mound for the Dodgers, his 19th start of the season.

-- The right-hander's last appearance was on Wednesday, when he threw six innings against the Milwaukee Brewers, giving up one earned run while allowing one hit.
+- The left-hander last pitched on Sunday, when he gave up three earned runs and allowed four hits in seven innings against the Colorado Rockies.

-- Miller has pitched five or more innings in two straight games and will look to extend that streak.
+- The 27-year-old has an ERA of 4.35 and 9 strikeouts per nine innings, with a batting average against of .242 in 18 games this season.

+- Urias has seven starts in a row of five innings or more.

-- He has made 14 appearances and finished three of them without allowing an earned run.
+- He has made 18 appearances and finished four of them without allowing an earned run.

 Try FanDuel Fantasy today with our link and make your perfect team!

-- In his last time out on Sunday, the righty tossed four innings against the New York Yankees, allowing four earned runs while surrendering four hits.
+- In his most recent appearance on Monday, the left-hander tossed five scoreless innings against the Houston Astros while surrendering four hits.

-- During 13 games this season, the 20-year-old has a 3.19 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .216 to opposing hitters.
+- In 24 games this season, the 26-year-old has put up an ERA of 3.91, with 9.3 strikeouts per nine innings.
+Opponents are hitting .260 against him.

-- Perez enters this outing with four quality starts under his belt this season.
+- Garrett is looking to record his sixth quality start of the year in this game.

-- Perez will look to secure his ninth matchup of five or more innings pitched this season.
-He averages 4.8 innings per appearance.
+- Garrett will look to prolong a five-game streak of pitching five or more innings (he's averaging 5.1 innings per outing).

-- He has had five appearances this season that he kept his opponents to zero earned runs.
+- In five of his appearances this season he has not give up an earned run.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.